MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-apis-powerautomate.md

 ## Assumptions

-This topic assumes that you have a basic knowledge of the Dataverse platform, cloud flows, and the Schedule application programming interface (API).
+This topic assumes that you have a basic knowledge of the Dataverse platform, cloud flows, and the Project Schedule Application Programming Interface (API).
 For more information, see the [References](#references) section later in this topic.

 ## Create a flow